-Here are three tips for rethinking your recruiting strategy.
+Here are three tips for rethinking your long term recruiting strategy plan.

-First, examine your business and workforce, and consider where you expect them to go.
-Your recruiting strategy should take a more holistic and long-term perspective to take advantage of a deeper pool of candidates, Heikkinen says.
-Determine the kinds of skills you’re looking to acquire and the kinds you can develop, as well as the personalities and traits that are the best cultural fit.
+To start your long term recruiting strategy, first, examine your business and workforce, and consider where you expect them to go.
+Your long term recruiting strategy should take a more holistic and long-term perspective to take advantage of a deeper pool of candidates, Heikkinen says. while creating a long term recruitment plan, determine the kinds of skills you’re looking to acquire and the kinds you can develop, as well as the personalities and traits that are the best cultural fit.
 Doing so will make you proactive rather than transactional when mapping out talent needs, Heikkinen says.

 “You want to interview someone on who they are, not just on the basis on how they might fit for one job,” says Krista Allen, branch manager of finance and accounting at Addison Group.
 If they are a culture fit or have good communication skills, you may be able to train them on the skill sets they need to know for a position that may come up later.

 Another way of long term recruiting strategy plan is using digital tools will take your interviewing process past “gut feelings” into pinpoint accuracy about a candidate’s suitability for your organization.
 Assessments can help indicate how and why a second-place candidate might be good for your organization in another capacity, Heikkinen says, eliminating the need to start the search process all over when it’s time to hire again.